 He has recorded extensively with the BBC, BMG, Challenge Classics, Chandos, Decca, Deutsche Grammophon, EMI, Erato, Etcetera, EuroArts, Oehms Classics, Opera Rara, Opus Arte, Philips, Profil, Sony, Teldec, The Met New York, United Artists, Warner Classics and WizArt.
 DVDs include Die Meistersinger von Nürnberg, Der fliegende Holländer, Der Ring des Nibelungen (Bayreuther Festspiele); The Ghosts of Versailles, Wozzeck (The Metropolitan Opera, New York); Der Ring des Nibelungen, Lady Macbeth of Mtsensk, Khovanshchina (Gran Teatre del Liceu, Barcelona); Der Ring des Nibelungen (De Nederlandse Opera, Amsterdam); The Makropulos Case (Canadian Opera, Toronto); Wozzeck (Deutsche Staatsoper, Berlin); The Rake’s Progress (Glyndebourne Festival Opera) and The Trial of Socrates (Théâtres de la Ville de Luxembourg).

-Recent and future operatic engagements include Wozzeck, Metanoia, Lulu and Die Meistersinger von Nürnberg for Berlin Staatsoper, Reimann’s Lear and Makropoulos Case for Oper Frankfurt, Schreker’s Der Schatzgräber/De Nederlandse Opera, Der Traum ein Leben/Theater Bonn, Capriccio for Paris Opera, Hänsel und Gretel/Northern Ireland Opera, Falstaff /Glyndebourne, La Fanciulla del West/ English National Opera, a new commission by Iain Bell In parenthesis for WNO and Capriccio and Tristan und Isolde for Royal Opera House, Covent Garden.
-Concert engagements include a concert performance of Melot / Tristan und Isolde with the West-Eastern Divan Orchestra in Seville, Falstaff with the CBSO, and Der Rosenkavalier with the Boston Symphony Orchestra conducted by Andris Nelsons.
+Recent and future operatic engagements include Wozzeck, Metanoia, Lulu and Die Meistersinger von Nürnberg, The Makropoulos Case and Turandot for Berlin Staatsoper, Reimann’s Lear, Capriccio and Makropoulos Case for Oper Frankfurt, Schreker’s Der Schatzgräber/De Nederlandse Opera, Der Traum ein Leben/Theater Bonn, Capriccio/Falstaff/From the House of the Dead for Paris Opera, Hänsel und Gretel/Northern Ireland Opera, Falstaff /Glyndebourne, La Fanciulla del West/ English National Opera, a new commission by Iain Bell In parenthesis for WNO, Capriccio and Tristan und Isolde for Royal Opera House, Covent Garden and From the House of the Dead for the ROH, Brussels and Lyon, and the world premiere of Dusapin’s Macbeth Underworld for La Monnaie.
+Concert engagements include a concert performance of Tristan und Isolde with the West-Eastern Divan Orchestra in Seville, Falstaff with the CBSO, Der Rosenkavalier with the Boston Symphony Orchestra and Oedipe with the LPO in London and Bucharest.

 Graham Clark has received three nominations, including an EMMY, for Outstanding Individual Achievement in Opera.
 He was awarded the Sir Laurence Olivier Award for his performance of Mephistopheles at English National Opera in 1986, the Sir Reginald Goodall Memorial Award by the Wagner Society, London in 2001 and the Sherwin Award by The Wagner Society of Southern California in 2009.